-IMPACT MITIGATION MEASURE MONITORING/REPORTING ACTION EFFECTIVENESS CRITERIA RESPONSIBLE AGENCY TIMING River bridge E SR 49 Gold Hill Road to Coloma E SR 49 Coloma to Marshall Grade Road E SR 49 Marshall Grade Road to SR 193 C These thresholds represent the LOS that are projected to occur after implementation of the 2015 capital improvement program (CIP) developed for the 1996 General Plan.
-County Counsel has determined that these thresholds are also consistent with the policies added to the 1996 General Plan by Measure Y. Modification of intersection traffic control devices such as installation of a traffic signal; Addition of paved shoulders to roadway segmentsModification of horizontal or vertical curves; Addition of new travel lanes to roadway segments; Alterations in local circulation patterns through traffic calming devices to maintain traffic volumes under established maximum thresholds SR 193 C These thresholds represent the LOS that are projected to occur after implementation of the 2015 capital improvement program (CIP) developed for the 1996 General Plan.
-County Counsel has determined that these thresholds are also consistent with the policies added to the 1996 General Plan by Measure Y. • Project-generated traffic will not cause traffic volumes on a collector street with fronting residences to increase above 4,000 vehicles per day, or increase traffic on a collector street with fronting residences that currently carries in excess of 4,000 vehicles per day.
-Typical actions associated with maintaining a desired LOS or desired maximum traffic volume include the following: • Construction of new intersection turn lanes; • Modification of intersection traffic control devices such as installation of a traffic signal; • Addition of paved shoulders to roadway segments; • Modification of horizontal or vertical curves; • Addition of new travel lanes to roadway segments; Alterations in local circulation patterns through traffic calming devices to maintain traffic volumes under established maximum thresholds.
+IMPACT MITIGATION MEASURE MONITORING/REPORTING ACTION EFFECTIVENESS CRITERIA RESPONSIBLE AGENCY TIMING SR 49 Gold Hill Road to Coloma E SR 49 Coloma to Marshall Grade Road E SR 49 Marshall Grade Road to SR 193 C These thresholds represent the LOS that are projected to occur after implementation of the 2015 capital improvement program (CIP) developed for the 1996 General Plan.
+County Counsel has determined that these thresholds are also consistent with the policies added to the 1996 General Plan by Measure Y. Modification of intersection traffic control devices such as installation of a traffic signal; Addition of paved shoulders to roadway segments/Modification of horizontal or vertical curves; Addition of new travel lanes to roadway segments; Alterations in local circulation patterns through traffic volumes under established maximum thresholds These thresholds represent the LOS that are projected to occur after implementation of the 2015 capital improvement program (CIP) developed for the 1996 General Plan.
+County Counsel has determined that these thresholds are also consistent with the policies added to the 1996 General Plan by Measure Y. Project-generated traffic will not cause traffic volumes on a collector street with fronting residences to increase above 4,000 vehicles per day, or increase traffic on a collector street with fronting residences that currently carries in excess of 4,000 vehicles per day.
+Typical actions associated with maintaining a desired LOS or desired maximum traffic volume include the following: Construction of new intersection turn lanes; Modification of intersection traffic control devices such as installation of a traffic signal; Addition of paved shoulders to roadway segments; Addition of new travel lanes to roadway segments; Addition of new travel lanes to roadway segments; Atterations in local circulation patterns through traffic calming devices to maintain traffic volumes under established maximum thresholds.